Read about my complete John Muir Trail experience, including prep, gear, logistics, and post-hike impressions.

 Most people allow at least 3 weeks to actively hike the trail.
 I’m allowing 14 days with a zero at Muir Trail Ranch.
 Traveling to/from the coast will take a couple more days and I’m giving myself some time to recover at home.
 I can probably justify more days off if I need to.
 That will eat up around 3 weeks of my total PTO.
 I’m glad to finally be using it properly.

 You can follow along with my pre-hike prep, gear list/reviews, and the actual hike by browsing my JMT post archives.
+I’ve provided my pre-hike impressions and post-hike impressions.
+Learn from my mistakes.
 You can also subscribe to have new posts sent to your inbox or follow me on Instagram.